Advice > Finance

 If you do well enough on the previous steps, you’ll be invited to the final round of interviews.

-For entry level positions (internships and graduate hires) this may take the form of a “Super Day” (or “Assessment Centre” in the UK).
-This is where a large number of candidates spend the day interviewing at the firm’s office or a conference center, although due to COVID-19 this is now normally done on Zoom.
+For entry-level positions (internships and graduate hires), this may take the form of a “Super Day” (or “Assessment Centre” in the UK).
+This is where a large number of candidates spend the day interviewing at the firm’s office or a conference center.

-For a Super Day, there are typically 2-5 interviews, which should each last around 30 minutes.
+For a Super Day, there are typically 3-6 back-to-back interviews, which should each last around 30 minutes.
 And in every interview, you’ll usually face at least two interviewers.

 In some cases, the Super Day may also include more unique interview formats.
 For example, Morgan Stanley uses a group exercise and sometimes an individual presentation to evaluate candidates.